abhijeetshewale05/Linox/README.md

-# Linox
+# Linox Icon Theme
 A clean, premium squircle-based icon theme for Linux desktops, inspired by macOS but uniquely brand-free.
 Elevate your Linux desktop with Linox—a premium, brand-free squircle icon pack combining the best of macOS aesthetics with native Linux consistency.

-# Linox Icon Theme

 [![Donate with PayPal](https://img.shields.io/badge/Donate-PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/abhijeetshewale1947)

-**Linox** is a clean, premium, **squircle-based Linux icon theme** designed for modern desktop environments.
+**Linox Icon Theme** is a clean, premium, **squircle-based Linux icon theme** designed for modern desktop environments.
 If you are looking to elevate your Linux desktop customization with a polished, unified aesthetic, Linox delivers a highly consistent experience.

 While heavily inspired by the sleek shapes of **macOS**, this icon pack is intentionally designed to be **brand-free**.
 It removes all Apple branding, allowing your system to feel uniquely its own rather than a cheap clone.
 It seamlessly integrates into your workflow, providing a beautiful GTK desktop experience across distributions like Fedora, Ubuntu, Arch, and more.